Tom and Jerry (2021 American film): Development and writing

 On October 15, 2018, Variety reported that Tim Story was set to direct a Tom and Jerry film described as a "live-action/animated hybrid," with filming set to begin in 2019.
 Story was in discussions with Warner Bros. executives about what he was interested in directing after finishing Shaft (2019) for New Line Cinema; when Tom and Jerry was brought up, he "immediately mentioned his admiration for the characters and how he'd love tackling that property."
 Story said he "could immediately rattle off my favorite episodes off the top of my head.
 I knew exactly which versions and which situations would work for a modern movie," and said a Tom and Jerry film was his "dream project" to helm.
 The film pays homage to many Tom and Jerry shorts, including Mouse Trouble (1944), Mouse in Manhattan (1945) and The Cat Concerto (1947).

 In August 2021, Sonic the Hedgehog (2020) screenwriter Patrick Casey revealed that he was in discussions with the studio regarding the film, but ultimately parted ways due to creative differences.
-Casey stated he was adamant that "[although] you can have some human characters and they can have some stuff going on […] they cannot be the protagonists," and claimed that "[wasn’t] what [the producers] wanted to hear."
+Casey stated he was adamant that "[although] you can have some human characters and they can have some stuff going on […] they cannot be the protagonists," and claimed that "[wasn't] what [the producers] wanted to hear."
 The final screenplay was written by Kevin Costello, marking his solo screenwriting debut after previously co-writing Brigsby Bear (2017).
 The film is set in New York City with a fancy hotel as the primary location; Costello explained that this provided "a much bigger canvas".
-Producer Chris DeFaria explained that the choice of location was because "there’s just a lot of stuff you can break in a really fancy hotel, and a lot of people there who don’t want to see a mouse or a cat, much less the two of them chasing each other through the lobby."
+Producer Chris DeFaria explained that the choice of location was because "there's just a lot of stuff you can break in a really fancy hotel, and a lot of people there who don't want to see a mouse or a cat, much less the two of them pursuing each other through the lobby."